thomas0299/futuristic-platipus/capstone/notebooks/README.md

 5. Merging water, demographic and conflict data into one dataset.
 We end up with information for each water point

-6. EDA of all features, visualising information and feature engineering as we gain a better understanding of the data.
+6. EDA of all features, visualising information and feature engineering as we gain a better understanding of the data

 7. Introudcing the problem, aim and running a Logistic Regression